alopatenko/LLMEvaluation/README.md

 ### Evaluation of evaluation, Evaluation theory, evaluation methods, analysis of evaluation
 - Inherent Trade-Offs between Diversity and Stability in Multi-Task Benchmarks, May 2024, ICML 2024, [arxiv](https://arxiv.org/abs/2405.01719)
 - Lessons from the Trenches on Reproducible Evaluation of Language Models, May 2024, [arxiv](https://arxiv.org/abs/2405.14782)
+- Examining the robustness of LLM evaluation to the distributional assumptions of benchmarks, Aug 2024, [ACL 2024](https://aclanthology.org/2024.acl-long.560/)
 - *Synthetic data in evaluation*, see Chapter 3 in Best Practices and Lessons Learned on Synthetic Data for Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.07503)
 - Elo Uncovered: Robustness and Best Practices in Language Model Evaluation, Nov 2023 [arxiv](https://arxiv.org/abs/2311.17295)
 - When Benchmarks are Targets: Revealing the Sensitivity of Large Language Model Leaderboards, Feb 2024, [arxiv](https://arxiv.org/abs/2402.01781)